stolostron/deploy/README.md

   - `uninstall.sh` - we're not perfect yet; includes additional scripting to ensure we clean up our mess on your OCP cluster.

 You have two choices of installation:
-  - [the easy way](#deploy-using-the-startsh-script-the-easy-way) - using the provided `start.sh` script which will hand hold you through the process
+  - [the easy way](#deploy-using-the-startsh-script-the-easy-way) - using the provided `start.sh` script which will assist you through the process.

 #### the hard way
 <details><summary>Click if you dare</summary>